materials needed to build a house

 • Aesthetics: Materials like wood, stone, or glass contribute to the overall look and feel of your home.

-• Cost: Some materials are more affordable but may require frequent maintenance, while others are expensive upfront but last longer.
+• Cost: Some construction materials are more affordable but may require frequent maintenance, while others are expensive upfront but last longer.

 Categories of Building Materials